 Phones are great tools, but they are addictive, they steal our time, and can lead to anxiety and depression.
 From the moment I became aware that I had a problem with my emotional states, my number one suspect was my phone, and yet I can not do without it.
 I use it for communication, work, and learning.

 On the other hand, I was addicted to it.
-I turned off notifications completely, muted everyone’s status on WhatsApp, and yet I find myself picking up my phone most of the time without thought and intent; scrolling helplessly on Twitter or Facebook reading crap, watching videos that add no value.
+I turned off notifications completely, muted everyone’s status on WhatsApp, and yet I find myself picking up my phone most of the time without thought and intent; scrolling helplessly on social media platforms, watching and reading stuff that had no value whatsoever.
 I couldn’t control my impulses, not until the effects of meditation set in.
 Now, I’m aware of when those impulses arise.
-My screen time has drastically reduced.
+My screen time has reduced.
 To be honest, this behavior is hard to break, but by being mindful and conscious, I now pick my phone less often than I used to.

 I could go on to write about the impact of meditation in my life, but here are other ways meditation has helped me: